 Pencil sharpener – I’ve got some pencil sharpener stories.
 Sharpeners that chew up pencils for breakfast.
 Sharpeners that jam.
 Sharpeners that decide they’d rather be a paper weight after 5 uses.
 But FINALLY after a long, 3 year search, I found a 4-kid-tested pencil sharpener that doesn’t eat pencils and is super affordable.
 Here’s to a year of sharpened pencils.

-Not a necessity, but this Scotch laminator is the perfect complement to a homeschool.
-It’s generally half off around back-to-school time, too!
+Laminator – Not a necessity, but definitely a joy of our homeschool.
+This Scotch laminator is the perfect complement to a homeschool.
+(It’s generally half off around back-to-school time, too!)

 A few other things you might consider are technology needs like an ipad or computer.
 Apple participates in the tax free weekends AND they offer an educator’s discount which is available to homeschool families.
 Also, don’t forget shoes, clothes, backpacks, and water bottles that you might use for co-ops or sports.
 And hit up the college dorm aisles for inexpensive storage solutions for your school room.